efirestone/docker-netatalk/README.md

 valid users = %USER%
 ```

-### Service discovery

-This image includes an avahi daemon which is off by default.
-Enable by setting the environment variable `AVAHI=1` with `docker run -e AVAHI=1 ...`

-Service discovery works only when the [Avahi] daemon is on the same network as your users which is why you need to supply `--net=host` flag to Docker when creating the container, but do consider that `--net=host` is considered a security threat.
-Alternatively you can install and setup an mDNS server on the host and have this describing the AFP service for your container.

 ## Acknowledgments

 Thanks to @rrva for his work updating this image to [Netatalk] version 3.1.8 and slimming down this image for everyone to enjoy.